raspberrypilearning/octapi-public-key-cryptography/en/step_4.md

 # How can a key be public?

 When you use the Caesar Cipher, it is crucial that the key remains secret.
+This is because it is a form of symmetric cryptography, meaning that the same key is used to encrypt and decrypt messages.

-A public key cryptographic system consists of a **public key** and a matched but non-identical pair of **private keys**.
-The private keys are known only to the participants, and each participant holds one of them.
-The public key is created using the matched pair of private keys, and can be known by anyone.
+A public key cryptographic system consists of a **public key** a **private key**.
+The private key is only known to the receiver of the encrypted message.
+The public key can be provided to anyone who wants to send an encrypted message to the person who generated the keys.

 So how does adding a public key __improve__ security?
 If anyone can find out the public key, does this mean they can break the encryption?

 Here's how it works:

-- Alice and Bob agree to use a public key cryptographic system and generate one private key each (A and B), as well as a public key (AB) which is created by multiplying A and B (A * B).
-- Bob sends Alice the public key AB.
+- Alice wants to receive encrypted messages from Bob, and they agree on a cryptographic system.
+- Alice generates a private key and a public key, and sends the public key off to Bob.
+She doesn't care if anyone else knows the public key, as it can only be used to encrtypt messages.
+- Bob uses Alice's public key to encrypt a message.
+He can send this to Alice.
+It doesn't matter if anyone else receives the encrypted message, as it can only be decrypted by Alice's private key, which she keeps safe.
-- Alice receives the public key AB, and she knows this public key corresponds to her private key A. Alice encrypts her message with her private key A and sends it to Bob.
+- When Alice receives the message, she can use her private key to decrypt it, and read the message Bob sent.
-- Bob receives Alice's encrypted message.
-He has the public key AB and his private key B. Bob knows that AB = A * B, so he can work out A (by calculating A = AB / B) and decrypt the message from Alice.
+- If Alice now want to reply to Bob, then Bob needs to generate his own private and public keys.
+He can then send hsi own public key to Eve, and she can use it to securely encrypt messages to Bob.

 ### Test your understanding